microsoft/PowerPlatformConnectors/connectors/Cloudmersive Data Validation/readme.md

 ﻿
 ## Cloudmersive Data Validation Connector
-The validation APIs help you validate data.
+The [data validation APIs](https://cloudmersive.com/validate-api) help you validate data.
 Check if an E-mail address is real.
 Check if a domain is real.
 Check up on an IP address, and even where it is located.
 All this and much more is available in the validation API.

 ## Pre-requisites